-The cost of renovation in Singapore is majorly dependent on the type of property and size of your home.
+The cost of house renovation in Singapore largely depends on the type of property and size of your home.
 Unless you own private property, your home will fall in any one of these categories:

-- HDB BTO – HDBs are, basically, new government subsidised housing projects that are built-to-order.
-Basic amenities are readily available in HDBs and you will not require to carry out extensive renovation, unless you want to.
+- HDB BTO: HDBs are, basically, new government-subsidised housing projects that are built to order.
+Basic amenities are readily available in HDBs and will not require extensive renovation, unless you want to do so.
 Depending on what you want, you can choose to cut down costs by opting for lesser built-in furniture, omit fancy false ceilings, etc.

-- HDB resale – As the name goes, resale properties are usually old and you might need to renovate certain parts as per your liking.
+- HDB resale: As the name suggests, resale properties are usually old and you might need to renovate certain parts as per your needs.
 These homes require an extensive overhaul of their interiors with hacking, plumbing, electrical, painting, masonry and all other renovation services.
-Hence, the cost of renovating resale properties is higher than BTO flats.
+Hence, the cost of renovating resale properties is higher than that of BTO flats.

-- New condo – Condos in Singapore are privately owned properties that are non-subsidised and cost more than HDBs.
+- New condo: Condos in Singapore are privately owned properties that are non-subsidised and cost more than HDBs.
 But the good part is that these homes come equipped with high-end furnishings and fittings.
-Hence, an end-to-end renovation is rarely, if ever, necessary.
+Hence, an end-to-end house renovation in these Singapore homes is rarely, if ever, necessary.

-- Resale condo – The cost of renovating a resale condo is usually higher than a new one.
-Hence, people with a higher budget are the ones who go for condos than those who opt for HDBs.
+- Resale condo: The cost of renovating a resale condo is usually higher than a new one.
+Hence, people with a higher budget are the ones who go for condos.

 For more details on renovation costs in Singapore, check this out: How Much Does Renovation Cost in Singapore?

-Coming to the main point, how does one really save up dollars on home renovation?
-Chalking out a reno budget that suits your requirements and lifestyle is easier when you have some tried and tested ways up your sleeves.
+Coming to the main point, how does one really find a budget home renovation in Singapore?
+Chalking out a reno budget that suits your requirements and lifestyle is easier when you have some tried-and-tested ways on which you can rely.
 Check out some tips below:

 #1: Stick to your budget

 Yes, we understand that in compact homes, built-in furniture is quite a boon when it comes to increasing storage space.
-However, this custom carpentry will turn out to be rather expensive than having loose pieces of furniture.
+However, this custom carpentry will turn out to be rather more expensive than having loose pieces of furniture.
 It will set you back by at least $10,000 on average.
-Therefore, try and opt for loose furniture that can also be chosen carefully if you’re looking for storage-intensive pieces.
-Moreover, if you plan to move out or revamp often, then loose furniture is an ideal choice, since you can easily carry it with you.
-An excellent example of this is the IKEA PAX wardrobe that packs a punch and is freestanding.

 Did you know we have partnered with IKEA?
 Check this out for more details: Beautiful Home Interiors by the Winning Duo: Livspace & IKEA.

-So what are these big ticket items we’re referring to?
+So what are these big-ticket items we’re referring to?
 Purchases like sofas, dining tables, TVs, mattresses, appliances and so on can overrun your budget by a huge margin.
-A great way to avoid this is to wait for seasonal sales or clearance sales.
+A great way to avoid this is to wait for seasonal or clearance sales.
 This will help you save renovation costs in Singapore.
-In addition, look for retailers who offer special deals through group buys or BTO projects.
+Also, look for retailers who offer special deals through group buys or BTO projects.
 The discounts you get in these sales are huge and you will be surprised at the dollars that you’ll be saving.

 The biggest way to save up on your kitchen renovation cost is by reusing the cabinetry and appliances.
 On the other hand, if you can do with just giving your old cabinets a lick of fresh paint or new handles and knobs, you’ll still save a lot of money.
 You can also try out buy/sell/trade websites to get some great deals on these.
 Get innovative with salvage materials for the backsplash, which is both fun and quirky.